The Connection Project

 Students can enroll in The Connection Project through course enrollment on Hokie Spa.
 Two departments offer TCP: Engineering Education and Human Development.
 Engineering Education sections are specifically offered for engineering students, whereas Human Development sections are open to all majors.

-• Engineering Education is offering three sections of TCP under ENGE 1984, which will be graded P/F. For questions concerning ENGE 1984, please contact Maia Greene-Havas:
+- Engineering Education is offering four sections of TCP under ENGE 1034, which will be graded P/F. For questions concerning ENGE 1034, please contact Maia Greene-Havas:

-• Human Development is offering four sections of TCP under HD 1984, which will be graded A-F. For questions concerning HD 1984, or general questions regarding The Connection Project, please contact Colleen Driscoll:
+- Human Development is offering seven sections of TCP under HDFS 1984, which will be graded A-F. For questions concerning HDFS 1984, or general questions regarding The Connection Project, please contact Colleen Driscoll: